RESBI/llama2.knc.c/README.md

 #### MIC

-To choose which matmul to run on MIC, use `-N` option (0:naive, 1:mkl, it sets to 1 by default).
+To choose which matmul to run on MIC, use `-N` option (0:naive, 1:mkl gemm, 2:imci intrinsic, it sets to 2 by default).

 Noticable that the naive implementation is faster than the MKL implementation on small models.
-But for large models, the MKL implementation is way more faster.
-By default, it uses the MKL implementation.
+But for large models, the MKL implementation is faster, but still slower than the IMCI one.
+By default, it uses the IMCI implementation.

 With `-N 0`, it uses the naive implementation.